Huanshere/VideoLingo/docs/install_locally_en.md

-# 🏠 VideoLingo Local Deployment Guide (Windows)
+# 🏠 VideoLingo Local Deployment Guide

-VideoLingo offers multiple Whisper solutions for speech recognition (as there's no single perfect choice currently).
+VideoLingo offers multiple Whisper solutions for the speech recognition text step (as there's no single perfect choice currently).
 Choose one based on your personal configuration and needs.

 | Solution | Advantages | Disadvantages |
 |:---------|:-----------|:--------------|